The Japanese Magazines That Defined 90s Streetwear Culture

 FRUiTS 1998│via Tokyofruits.com│© Shoichi Aoki

-In the 1990s, the backstreets of Harajuku—known as Ura-Harajuku—became a crucible of creativity, rebellion, and self-expression.
-Unlike the polished main avenues where luxury boutiques catered to Japan’s growing appetite for high fashion, Ura-Harajuku thrived on improvisation.
-It was a space where youth remixed thrifted finds, DIY creations, and emerging streetwear brands into wholly original styles.
-The energy was raw, the rules unwritten, and the results were electric.
+In the 1990s, the backstreets of Harajuku, or Ura-Harajuku, became a crucible of creativity and self-expression.
+Unlike the polished main avenues of Ginza where luxury boutiques catered to Japan’s growing appetite for high fashion, Ura-Harajuku thrived on improvisation.
+It was a space where youth remixed thrifted finds and emerging streetwear brands into wholly original styles.

-This subversive culture wasn’t born in a vacuum.
-It grew from a mix of economic shifts, Western cultural imports, and Japan’s own rich tradition of craftsmanship.
+The momentum behind this subversive culture grew from a mix of economic shifts, Western cultural imports, and Japan’s own rich tradition of craftsmanship.
 But perhaps its most important catalyst was the printed page.
 For many young people, fashion magazines were sacred guides.

 Magazines like FRUiTS, Boon, and Kera served as windows into the streets of Harajuku and Shibuya, capturing the spirit of Ura-Harajuku in detail.
-Defining them as mere glossies would dishonour the work of their creators; these magazines were cultural archives, amplifiers, and incubators.
-They didn’t just show readers what was cool—they taught them how to be cool, how to innovate, and how to carve out their own identities in an increasingly globalized world.
+Defining them as mere glossies would dishonour the work of their creators; these magazines were cultural archives and incubators.
+They quite literally taught their readers how to be cool and how to carve out their own identities in an increasingly globalized world.

 In an era before Instagram or TikTok, these magazines were the only way to experience the pulse of Tokyo’s underground.
-Through curated spreads, candid street photography, and detailed features on emerging brands and designers, they gave a voice to the eclectic, the rebellious, and the forward-thinking.
+Through curated spreads and columns, candid street photography, and detailed features on emerging brands and designers, they gave a voice to the eclectic individuals that were shaping the Harajuku we know today.

-The 10 magazines in this article not only chronicled the explosion of Japanese streetwear in the 90s but also fueled its rise.
+The 10 magazines featured in this article chronicled the explosion of Japanese streetwear in the 90s.

 STREET Magazine